rogerio-ushiro/electronjs/README.md

 # ElectronJS

-- animatecss
+- animatecss - import and simple implementation of animations for electronjs.
-- async
+- async - async implementation comunicating between main and renderer.
-- base-project
-- bootstrap
+- base-project - very basic implementation to startup a project with only the basic.
+- bootstrap - import and simple implementation of bootstrap structures for electronjs.
+- camera - implementation of webcam image capture.
-- flip-card
+- flip-card - interaction with animations by flipping a card.
-- loading-assets
+- loading-assets - simple implementation of loading assets
-- material-design-lite
+- material-design-lite - implementation of material-design for electronjs.
-- splash-screen
+- splash-screen - loading screen implementation to introduce a heavier application.

 References:
 https://www.electronjs.org/